How to Create a Digital Wallet: All-in-one Guide for Founders

 Implement tokenization

-A token is a combination of symbols that don't contain financial info and are useless for fraudsters.
-It allows the app to secure e-wallet payments using data encryption and stores users' data on cloud.
+A token is a combination of symbols that don't contain financial information and are useless for fraudsters.
+It allows the app to secure e-wallet payments using data encryption and stores users' data on the cloud.

 Use account blocking

 The system can black the wallet when there's suspicious behavior with the user's wallet.
-Or on the owner can block the wallet by call, message, or in another way.
+Users should also be able to block their wallet themselves via a call, message, or in-app feature.

 Conduct regular security audits